kuangdai/deeponet-jax-bench/README.md

 it is at least a reasonable baseline with `jax`.
 However, note that the time measurements in [DeepXDE-ZCS](https://github.com/stfc-sciml/DeepXDE-ZCS) do include data sampling.

-# 5. Competing solutions
+# 5. Contributed solutions

-Kuangdai Leng provides a solution with ZCS, and Shunyuan Mao a solution with `jax.jvp()`.
+So far we have received two solutions.
+Kuangdai Leng provided a solution using ZCS, and Shunyuan Mao a solution with `jax.jvp()`.

 ZCS:
 ```bash